JetBrains/lincheck/docs/topics/introduction.md

    dependencies {
        // Lincheck dependency
-       testImplementation("org.jetbrains.kotlinx:lincheck:2.13")
+       testImplementation("org.jetbrains.kotlinx:lincheck:2.14.1")

-       // This dependency will allow you to work with kotlin.test and JUnit: testImplementation("junit:junit:4.12")
+       // This dependency will allow you to work with kotlin.test and JUnit testImplementation("junit:junit:4.13")
    }
    ```